 - Base layers: Tani Thermals provide a warm base made with super-soft fabrics.
 Their moisture-wicking design means that if you work up a sweat, you won’t freeze in wet layers when you cool off.

-- Ski socks: The Falke SK 2 Wool Ski Socks feature thin cushioning on the shin, heel, toes, and ankles to save you from ski boot agony.
+- Ski socks: The Falke SK2 Thermal Ski Socks feature thin cushioning on the shin, heel, toes, and ankles to save you from ski boot agony.

 - Apres-ski outfits: After a long day on the slopes, you’ll want comfort more than style.
 Pack cozy things like leggings or sweatpants if you’re just lounging around your vacation rental, or jeans and a fleece if you’re checking out the local nightlife.